 Workers opposed this.
 They held two short stoppages.
 On June 3, after many negotiation meetings, the company finally gave in.

+The Kohler workers' demands were also supported by FOSATU's Transvaal Region where many shop stewards put pressure on their own management.
 The Tsakane Residents Association also supported their struggle.
 They said that if Kohler tried to dismiss all the workers then they would discourage Tsakane residents from scabbing.

 Meanwhile, at Nettex, a textile factory at Bellville in the Western Cape, workers called an overtime boycott after their management refused to pay them for the two hours they took off in remembrance of Andries Raditsela.

 Prior to the memorial stoppage, the Nettex management told workers that they were only prepared to allow them 15 minutes.
 However, the workers decided to go ahead with the full two hours.